The Rights of People

 AAIDD is a membership organization that promotes progressive policies, sound research, effective practices and universal human rights for people with intellectual and developmental disabilities.
 Established in 1876, AAIDD is the oldest professional society concerned with intellectual and developmental disabilities.
 AAIDD engages its members and the general public through its three highly-regarded research journals, a catalog of well-respected books and assessment tools, quality educational programming, and partnerships with other leaders within the disability community on issues that are important to people with disabilities and their families.
 Visit the AAIDD website to learn more about the Association’s membership, education, and products.

-organizations have endorsed "The Rights for People with Cognitive Disabilities to Technology and Information Access".
+organizations and individuals have endorsed "The Rights for People with Cognitive Disabilities to Technology and Information Access".